-

 The Bureau of Customs (BOC) is adopting the Department of Finance’s (DOF) Enhanced Tax Exemption System Lite (e-TESLITE), a digital platform that facilitates the online filing, validation, and confirmation of tax and duty exemption applications.

-The system is a database management system developed by DOF’s Revenue Office (RO) for the electronic processing of tax and duty exemption applications.
+e-TESLITE is a database management system developed by DOF’s Revenue Office (RO) for the electronic processing of tax and duty exemption applications.
+It also enables online monitoring of the status of tax exemption indorsements (TEIs) from approval to utilization at the port concerned.

 A TEI is a duly-signed DOF endorsement evidencing exemption from the payment of taxes and/or duties for a particular shipment and authorizing BOC to release the goods in accordance with pertinent customs laws, rules, and regulations.